qubka/Fusion/README.md

 report.
 To run the editor application, simply execute the "editor.exe" file located in the "EditorBuild/editor" directory.
 To run the game engine sample app, simply execute the "sandbox.exe" file located in the "SandboxBuild/game" directory.
 To upload all submodules for the sourcecode to compile the project.
-Execute command in the command prompt: "git submodule update --init -- recursive"
+Execute command in the command prompt: "git submodule update --init --recursive"